Robust Quickest Change Detection in Non-Stationary Processes: General Conditions for Robust Asymptotic Optimality

 \section{General Conditions for Robust Asymptotic Optimality}

-When the LFL is not a fixed density, it is not known if the generalized Shiryaev or CUSUM algorithms are exactly optimal (for a fixed false alarm rate).
-However, their asymptotic optimality (with the false alarm rate going to zero) has been extensively studied.
-One set of sufficient conditions on the asymptotic optimality of the generalized CUSUM algorithm essentially follows from the work of Lai \cite{lai-ieeetit-1998}.
-We provide them below for completeness.
-For the general minimax and Bayesian theory (including theory for dependent data), we refer to \cite{lai-ieeetit-1998, tart-veer-siamtpa-2005, tart-niki-bass-2014, tart-book-2019, liang2022quickest}.
-Define
+When the LFL is not a fixed density, it is not known if, in general, the generalized Shiryaev or CUSUM algorithms are exactly optimal, \rc{i.e., when the constraint on the probability of a false alarm or the rate of false alarm is fixed to a finite value (However, see \cite{bane-tit-2021}, where the generalized Shiryev algorithm is shown to be exactly optimal in a non-stationary setting).} However, their asymptotic optimality (with the false alarm rate going to zero) has been extensively studied.
+One set of sufficient conditions on the asymptotic optimality of the generalized CUSUM algorithm essentially follows from the work of Lai (\cite{lai-ieeetit-1998}). \rc{Another set of (more general) sufficient conditions are obtained in \cite{liang2022quickest}.
+We discuss the conditions for the generalized CUSUM algorithm below for completeness.} For the general minimax and Bayesian theory (including theory for dependent data), we refer to \cite{lai-ieeetit-1998, tart-veer-siamtpa-2005, tart-niki-bass-2014, tart-book-2019, liang2022quickest}.

+\rc{It must be emphasized at this point that if the LFL is not stationary, then the statistic for the generalized Shiryaev and CUSUM algorithm cannot be calculated recursively (although window-limited versions have also been found to be optimal). }